Slow Cooker Apple Crisp

 • Winesap

-• Granny apple
+• Granny Smith apples

-• Golden delicious
+• Golden Delicious

 I also wanted to note that overripe apples work well in this recipe.
 They may even soften faster, saving you a little cook time.

 TOPPING.
 In a medium bowl, whisk together the flour, brown sugar, sugar, cinnamon, nutmeg, and salt.
 Grate the cold butter into the bowl.
-Cut in the butter using a pastry blender or two knives, until the pieces are no larger than pea sized.
+Cut in the butter using a pastry blender or two knives, until the pieces are no larger than pea-sized.
 Add the walnuts and toss to combine.

-Recipe Notes:
+Recipe Tips

-• Another apple tip is to be sure that you cut them all the same size.
+Apple.
+Cut the apples all the same size.
 This way you are certain that they will all cook at the same rate.

-Crispy Topping: As it’s cooking in the crock pot you’ll notice that the top of the apple crisp is not so crispy.
-The recipe states to adjust the lid so the dish is partially uncovered.
-This will allow the excess moisture to evaporate during the last hour.
-Another suggestion that will help give a crisp topping is to place a sheet of paper towels over the top of the pot then place the lid on.
+Another suggestion to give a crisp topping is to place a sheet of paper towels over the top of the pot and then place the lid on.
 The paper towel will help absorb moisture during the first part of cooking.
 Remove the paper towel when you adjust the lid to finish the last hour.

 Although very unlikely, as the condensation will make it damp, be sure that the paper towel does not get too hot and somehow catch fire.